 - Stir in the chopped walnuts.

-- Scoop out a heaping teaspoon of dough into your hands, then roll it into a ball shape and place it on a parchment paper lined baking tray.
+- Scoop out a heaping teaspoon of dough into your hands, then roll it into a ball shape and place it on a baking sheet lined with parchment paper.

 - Use your fingers to flatten the dough ball into a round cookie shape.